autonity/autonity/autonity/solidity/docs/index.md

 function updateFundsAndGetContractTotalValue(address _beneficiary, uint256 _id) external returns (uint256)
 ```

-Updates the funds of the contract and returns total value of the contract
+Updates the funds of the contract and returns total value of the contract.

 ### updateFundsAndGetContract